What is embalming?

-Embalming is the process where a body is preserved by using chemicals, to slow down the effects of decomposition.
-The embalming process can help make the person appear restful or can even help with the effects of disease or other causes of death.
+Embalming is the process where a body is preserved by using preservatives to slow down the effects of natural deterioration.
+The embalming process helps by making the person appear restful and can even help with the effects of disease or other causes of death.
 Embalming helps to achieve a natural and comforting lasting image of your loved one.

 Embalming is not required by law, unless your loved one needs to be sent abroad for the funeral.

 Why do people choose embalming?

-When a person has died, they look very different to how they did in life, and so embalming can bring a lot of comfort as it restores their appearance as much as possible.
+When a person has died, they may look very different to how they did in life, and so embalming can bring a lot of comfort as it restores their appearance as much as possible.
 Some find this helps them with closure either for the funeral or beyond.

-Embalming dramatically slows down the decomposition process, so it’s often recommended if the funeral isn’t due to take place right away.
+Embalming dramatically slows down the natural deterioration after death, so it’s often recommended if the funeral isn’t due to take place right away.
 This allows you more time to visit your loved one in the chapel of rest or bring them home before the funeral.
-Also, it gives families who need to travel for the funeral an opportunity the chance to visit them in the chapel of rest.
+Also, it gives families who need to travel for the funeral the chance to visit them in the chapel of rest.
 Embalming can also help those who are undecided about whether to visit or not and need more time to consider this.

-As previously mentioned, if your loved one is to be taken abroad, it is a legal requirement that they be embalmed.
+If your loved one is to be repatriated abroad for the funeral, it is a legal requirement that they be embalmed.
 Find out more about repatriation.

 The embalming process

-Embalming is a process where natural fluids are removed from the body and replaced with a solution to help preserve and improve the appearance of the person who has died.
-The solutions are a mixture of chemicals including formaldehyde, methanol and ethanol, as well as water and colourants to restore the appearance of the skin.
+Embalming is a process where natural fluids of the body are replaced (via the arterial system) with a solution to help preserve, sanitise and improve the appearance of the person who has died.
+The solution is a combination of formaldehyde, natural oils, colourants and water, which help restore the appearance of the skin.

 How long does embalming take?

 Embalming can take between 2 to 4 hours to complete, depending on the techniques used.
 You may be asked to provide a photo of your loved one.
-This can be useful when applying make-up and styling the hair, to help resemble the way they looked in life.
+This can be useful when applying make-up and styling their hair, to help resemble the way they looked in life.